Video game preservation: Abandonware

-Fan-driven efforts
+Mods and recreations

 In some cases, fans of a video game have helped to preserve the game to the best of their abilities without access to source code, even though the copyright nature of these fan projects are highly contentious, and more so when monetary issues are involved.
 Games like Star Wars: Knights of the Old Republic II and Vampire: The Masquerade – Bloodlines, which had difficult production issues before release, may leave unused assets to be found by players, and in the case of both these games, players have developed unofficial patches that work to complete the content, in some cases, exceeding expectations of the original content creators.
 Remakes of games to modern platforms or game engines may also be led through fan efforts.
 Black Mesa is a fan-based remake of the first Half-Life game from Valve Corporation, but enhancing the game's assets from the original GoldSrc game engine to the newer Source engine, with Valve's blessing for the effort.

 Databases

 Video game databases have been created to track historical video games, particularly those from the early days of the industry which have become forgotten.
-Sites like MobyGames and the Internet Games Database (IGDB).
+Sites like MobyGames and IGDB.
 Home of the Underdogs remains a database of early computer games after the site eliminated its abandonware offerings.
 User-driven databases (often provided in the "dat" format) created by video game "datting" groups that store hashes and other important metadata provide a quality assurance aspect by comparing different contributors' dump results.

-Redump.org stores the hash and metadata information for over 90,000 video game disc dumps.
-No-Intro.org stores the metadata and hashes for over 300,000 items for cartridge and digital games and content.
+Redump.org stores the hash and metadata information for over 100,000 video game disc dumps.
+No-Intro.org stores the metadata and hashes for over 300,000 items for cartridge and digital game dumps and other content.
 These systems act as a card catalog to track game releases across various regions, comparing software revisions and other data such as serial numbers and barcodes.
 Additional databases, both functional and defunct, include TOSEC and trurip.